miking-lang/miking-ipm/README.md

 * Create an integration with markdown converters, where the visualized models can be used in Latex environments and on static web pages.

+### Getting Started

+Before you can start visualizing your models inside a web browser, you need to install the following Node packages using NPM (Node Package Manager): http-server

+	npm install http-server

 ## MIT License

 Copyright (c) 2020 David Broman